m7bdi3/Linquest/README.md

-# Questr Language Learning App
+# Linquest Language Learning App

-Questr is a dynamic language learning application designed to make language acquisition engaging and fun.
-With a plethora of features ranging from AI voices to interactive quests, Questr ensures an immersive learning experience for users of all levels.
+Linquest is a dynamic language learning application designed to make language acquisition engaging and fun.
+With a plethora of features ranging from AI voices to interactive quests, Linquest ensures an immersive learning experience for users of all levels.

 ## Tech Stack